 Typically, a general contractor enters the picture after the design phase is complete.
 Once you have a full set of architectural plans, you hire a GC to execute that vision.
 They manage the entire construction process from demolition to the final touches.
 This means you have one person to call with questions or concerns, rather than trying to coordinate a dozen different tradespeople yourself.
 Because the GC provides a fixed price or a cost-plus bid for the entire job, they take on the financial risk of completing the work within that budget.
 This structure ensures that even complex projects like home additions are handled efficiently and professionally from start to finish.

-Construction Manager vs. General Contractor: The Key Differences
+Construction Manager vs. General Contractor: What’s the Real Difference?

 While the terms “construction manager” and “general contractor” are often used interchangeably, they represent two very different roles in a home remodeling project.
 Think of it this way: both can help you build your dream kitchen, but how they get you there, when they join your team, and how they handle your budget are fundamentally different.
 Understanding these distinctions is the first step to choosing the right professional partner for your home.
 It’s not about which one is better, but which one is the right fit for your specific project, your budget, and your desired level of involvement.